romelperez/react-app-example/docs/architecture/README.md

 ## Project workflow

-- By Iteration of (not necessarily in this order):
+- By Iteration of _(not necessarily in this order)_:
   - Requirements and specifications
   - Architecture and software design
-  - Chores: environment and tools, file structure, automated tasks
+  - Chores: structure, tools and processes automation
-  - By Iteration of (not necessarily in this order):
+  - By Iteration of _(not necessarily in this order)_:
     - User interface design
     - Components and functionalities
     - Testing